VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 #### 2 weeks of development

 After 2 weeks of work we got at least some historical data.
-Trends predicted release on May 4.
+Trends predicted release on 4 May.

 {% include image.html src="story-counting-2-weeks" alt="commutative flow for week 6" %}

 #### 6 weeks of development

 After 6 weeks of work release date came closer.
-Trends predicted release on Match 22.
+Trends predicted release on 22 Match.

 {% include image.html src="story-counting-diagram-explanation-trend" alt="commutative flow for week 6" %}

 #### 12 weeks of development

 We created more and more stories as we went.
-After 12 weeks predicted due date became June 5.
+After 12 weeks predicted due date became 5 June.

 {% include image.html src="story-counting-week-12" alt="commutative flow for week 12" %}